miketlk/micropython-specter-diy/docs/library/machine.rst

    (*) above, and -1 if there was timeout during the main measurement, marked (**) above.
 The timeout is the same for both cases and given by *timeout_us* (which is in microseconds).

+.. function:: bitstream(pin, encoding, timing, data, /)

+   Transmits *data* by bit-banging the specified *pin*.
+The *encoding* argument specifies how the bits are encoded, and *timing* is an encoding-specific timing specification.

+   The supported encodings are:

+     - ``0`` for "high low" pulse duration modulation.
+This will transmit 0 and 1 bits as timed pulses, starting with the most significant bit.
+       The *timing* must be a four-tuple of nanoseconds in the format ``(high_time_0, low_time_0, high_time_1, low_time_1)``.
+For example,
+       ``(400, 850, 800, 450)`` is the timing specification for WS2812 RGB LEDs
+       at 800kHz.

+   The accuracy of the timing varies between ports.
+On Cortex M0 at 48MHz, it is at best +/- 120ns, however on faster MCUs (ESP8266, ESP32, STM32, Pyboard), it will be closer to +/-30ns.

+   .. note:: For controlling WS2812 / NeoPixel strips, see the :mod:`neopixel`
+      module for a higher-level API.

 .. function:: rng()